 - TexanPlus (WellCare): 866.556.4607 (TTY 711)

 No, only the United Medicare Advantage plan is affected.
-The United Medicare supplement is part of the basic Medicare plan that pays the out-of-pocket portion of the patient’s care.
+The United Medicare SUPPLEMENT (listed on your insurance card as MEDICARE SUPPLEMENT PLAN or MEDICARE SUPPLEMENT COVERAGE), is part of the basic Medicare plan that pays the out-of-pocket portion of the patient’s care.

 Are Medicare Advantage group plans affected?

 No, Medicare Advantage group plans are not affected by this termination.
 Please check with your Human Resources department before accessing services.